THREE COMMON NECK INJURIES FROM THREE COMMON ACCIDENTS

 Pinched or Damaged Nerves

 The nerves in the neck can be damaged or “pinched” in an accident.
-The damaged to the nerves can result in shooting pains in the neck, shoulders, or arms.
+The damage to the nerves can result in shooting pains in the neck, shoulders, or arms.
 Many cases are temporary, and the damage heals with time and minor medical treatment.
 However, in severe cases, the trauma to the nerves may require physical therapy, medications, and additional time to heal.

 Three Common Accidents That Cause Neck Injuries